Skip to contents

 write_results_file

-Optional HDF5 file path used when `write_results_name` is provided.
+Optional character.
+HDF5 file path for incremental result writes.
+Required when write_results_name is provided.

 write_results_flush_every